top of page

 What Is Trauma?
 Understanding the Wounds We Can’t Always See

-Trauma is a word we hear often — in news reports, on social media, and increasingly in conversations about mental health.
+Trauma is a word we hear often.
+It appears in news reports, social media, and discussions about mental health.
 But what exactly is trauma?
-How does it affect us, and why is it so important to understand?
+How does it affect us?
+Understanding trauma is essential for our well-being.

 Defining Trauma

-At its core, trauma is an emotional response to a deeply distressing or disturbing experience.
-This might be a one-time event, like an accident, assault, or natural disaster, or it could be a prolonged experience such as ongoing abuse, neglect, or living in a volatile environment.
+At its core, trauma is an emotional response.
+It arises from deeply distressing or disturbing experiences.
+This could be a one-time event, like an accident or assault.
+Alternatively, it might be a prolonged experience, such as ongoing abuse or living in a volatile environment.

-Trauma isn’t just about what happened — it’s also about how it impacts your mind and body.
-Two people might go through the same event and have very different responses.
-What overwhelms one person may not overwhelm another.
+Trauma is not just about the events themselves.
+It is also about how these events impact your mind and body.
+Two people can experience the same event but have very different responses.
+What overwhelms one may not upset another.

 Common Types of Trauma

-• Acute Trauma – resulting from a single incident (e.g., a car accident or an unexpected loss).
+• Acute Trauma: This results from a single incident, such as a car accident or unexpected loss.

-• Chronic Trauma – repeated and prolonged experiences, such as domestic violence or childhood neglect.
+• Chronic Trauma: This involves repeated and prolonged experiences, like domestic violence or childhood neglect.

-• Complex Trauma – exposure to multiple traumatic events, often of an invasive and interpersonal nature.
+• Complex Trauma: This refers to exposure to multiple traumatic events, often invasive and interpersonal.

-• Developmental Trauma – trauma that occurs during critical stages of childhood, affecting emotional and psychological development.
+• Developmental Trauma: This occurs during critical stages of childhood and can affect emotional and psychological growth.

 How Trauma Affects Us